🧩 ujc to png

 To save images in a larger format, increase the value of the Scale images option.
 For example, scaling a 20x20 nonogram by a value of 25 produces a larger 500x500 pixels image, since 20*25 = 500.

-Note that, similarly to the Recolor images option, this is a lossy operation and the final colors may be slightly different from the original ones you selected in the app editor.
+Note that, similarly to the Recolor images option, this is a lossy operation and the final colors may be slightly different from the original ones you selected in the game editor.

 • Why does the Border radius option not work?